 for streamlining in water when we swam

 to protect our head from splashing feet.

-She got pregnant when she was at school
+She managed to get pregnant when at school

 aged seventeen and took A levels as